Chapter 6: Chitradipa – Light on the Analogy of a Painted Picture

 This is the work of maya.
-It doesn’t allow us to be conscious of the universality of God.
-It compels us to know what un-God is – the anti-Christ, as they call it—which is the consciousness of objects rather than the consciousness of a universal subject.
+It does not allow us to be conscious of the universality of God.
+It compels us to know what is un-God—the anti-Christ, as they call it—which is the consciousness of objects rather than the consciousness of a universal subject.
 Everyone knows that it exists by direct experience.
 Even children know it.

 Acidātma ghaṭādīnāṁ yat svarūpaṁ jaḍaṁ hi tat, yatra kuṇṭhi, bhaved buddhiḥ sa moha iti laukikāḥ (127).
-People say that inertness is that peculiar feature where consciousness is never manifest in any way whatsoever—as, for instance, we will not see consciousness manifest in a clay pot.
-Where the intellect fails to understand the actual position and we face a dark wall, as it were, in front of us in understanding anything whatsoever—logic fails, understanding doesn’t work anymore – that state is a kind of manifestation of maya.
+People say that inertness is that peculiar feature where consciousness is never manifest in any way whatsoever—as, for instance, we do not see consciousness manifest in a clay pot.
+Where the intellect fails to understand the actual position and we face a dark wall, as it were, in front of us in understanding anything whatsoever—logic fails, understanding does not work any more—that state is a kind of manifestation of maya.

 There are things in the world which cannot be properly understood.
 Any amount of argument will not bring us to any conclusion.
 Cause and effect relationship, the origin of things, the reason for bondage and liberation—all these are questions which are beyond the human intellect.
 Reason is not to be applied here, where the subject of discussion is something that is prior to the manifestation of reason itself.
-The question ‘why’ arises on account of an affirmation of duality of cause and effect and seer and seen.
-Having already run into the duality of the seer and the seen which is really not there, we raise a question as to why it originated.
-That will be like begging the question; hence this noumenon cannot be explained except by direct experience.
+The question “Why?” arises on account of an affirmation of the duality of cause and effect and the seer and the seen.
+Having already run into the duality of the seer and the seen, which is really not there, we raise a question as to why it originated.
+That will be like begging the question.
+Hence, this noumenon cannot be explained except by direct experience.

 Itthaṁ laukika dṛṣṭyaitat sarvai rapyanu bhūyate, yukti dṛṣṭyā tvanir vācyaṁ nāsadā sīditi śruteḥ (128).
-Ordinary people with their worldly understanding can say only this much about maya – that we cannot understand what it is.
-Yet we experience that something is there.
-Everybody has some occasion when they can say, “I cannot understand this.
-This is beyond me.”
+Ordinary people with their worldly understanding can say only this much about maya, that we cannot understand what it is.
+Yet, we experience that something is there.
+Everybody has some occasion when they say, “I cannot understand this.
+It is beyond me.”
 Everyone has to say this some time or the other.
-That thing which prevents us from knowing features correctly and compels us to say, “Oh, it is beyond me.
-I cannot understand,” that moha shakti, deluding factor, is the maya shakti of God.
+Something prevents us from knowing features correctly and compels us to say, “Oh, it is beyond me.
+I cannot understand.”
+That moha shakti, that deluding factor, is the maya shakti of God.

 Tucchā’nirvacanīyā ca vāstavī cetyasau tridhā, jñeyā māyā tribhir bodhaiḥ śrauta yauktika laukikaiḥ (130).
-There are three definitions of maya: tuccha, nirvachaniya, and vastavi.
+There are three definitions of maya: tuccha, nirvachaniya and vastavi.
 For some people, maya is non-existent.
 For some people, it is indescribable.
 For some people, it is very real.
-For people like us who are totally ignorant mortals, it is very real indeed.
+For totally ignorant mortals, it is very real indeed.
 This world is very real.
-Attachments to things also are very real.
+Attachment to things is also very real.
 Desire for things is very real.
 Entanglement is very real; freedom from entanglement is also a real aspiration in us.
 All things look real.
 The creation of the world also is very real.
 This is the definition of maya by an ignorant person.

-Jñeyā māyā tribhir bodhaiḥ śrauta yauktika laukikaiḥ: To the person who is endowed with the wisdom of the Veda (indirect realisation), it is tuccha; for the logician, it is ‘nirvachaniya; for the laukika, or the worldly man it is vastavi, or very real.
+Jñeyā māyā tribhir bodhaiḥ śrauta yauktika laukikaiḥ: To the person who is endowed with the wisdom of the Veda, it is tuccha; for the logician, it is nirvachaniya; for the laukika, or the worldly man, it is vastavi, or very real.

 Asya sattvama sattvaṁ ca jagato darśaya tyasau, prasāra ṇācca saṅkocāt yathā citra paṭa stathā (131).
 It can manifest the world and also withdraw the world.
 It unfolds the world and also enfolds the world.
 As a painted picture drawn on a canvas can be made visible or invisible by opening or folding the canvas, so does maya play with this creation.
 It can fold it up and then not allow it to be seen by anyone, or it can unfold it and we will see all the variety here.